microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/learningcourseactivity-get.md

 ## Examples

+### Example 1: Get an assigned learning course activity

-### Request
+#### Request
-The following is an example of request and response of an assigned learning course activity.
+The following examples shows a request to get an assigned learning course activity.

 # [HTTP](#tab/http)
 <!-- {